elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ### Identified Wildcard Fields

 For a field to use wildcard, it will require changing the the field's defined schema `type` from `keyword` to `wildcard`.
-These are the following fields identified to transition:
+The following fields are candidates for `wildcard`:

 | Field Set | Field(s) |
 | --------- | -------- |